Fulfillment operations pages

 Completed tasks

-Here the total number of completed entities by date is shown.
-"Completed" here means that the entities must have reached a successful final status.
-Final statuses that correspond to a failure (e.g., a cancellation) are not counted.
+This section shows the total number of completed entities by date.
+Completed means the entities have reached a successful final status.
+Final statuses that correspond to a failure, such as a cancellation, are not counted.

 The assigned date corresponds to the time when the final status was reached.
-If an entity was reopened and closed again after completion, the time of the second completion is used.
+If an entity was reopened and closed again after completion, the system uses the time of the second completion.

 Completed pick jobs by order tag

 This chart breaks down the completed pick jobs according to the value of an order tag.
-In the example below, orders could have an order tag "customer type", with three possible values "B2B", "B2C" and "Internal".
-On the selected day, 16 pick jobs were completed for "B2B" customers.
+In the example below, orders could have an order tag like customer type, with three possible values: B2B, B2C, and Internal.
+On the selected day, 16 pick jobs were completed for B2B customers.

-Since tags can be created freely by you, the tag key by which the breakdown is made must be configured for the dashboard.
-Otherwise this chart will not be visible.
+Since users can create tags freely, the tag key by which the breakdown is made must be configured for the dashboard.
+Otherwise, this chart is not visible.

 Incoming vs. completed tasks

-Created pick jobs and successfully closed handover jobs (status HANDED_OVER) are shown here in direct comparison by date to visualize, for example, how the order processing is keeping up with the load.
+This chart shows created pick jobs and successfully closed handover jobs (status HANDED_OVER) in direct comparison by date to visualize, for example, how order processing is keeping up with the load.

 Pick job end status

-These charts show how often pick jobs were finished with which status.
-For "closed" pick jobs, a distinction is made as to whether they were completely or partially picked.
-The status “failed” contains several cases in which a pick job is considered unsuccessful (canceled, aborted, expired, ...).
+These charts show the frequency with which pick jobs finished in each status.
+For pick jobs with a closed status, the chart distinguishes between completely and partially picked.
+The failed status includes several cases in which a pick job is considered unsuccessful, such as being canceled, aborted, or expired.

-In this example around 40 pick jobs were finished on November 30, but only 16 of them were picked successfully and completely.
+In this example, approximately 40 pick jobs finished on November 30, but only 16 of them were picked successfully and completely.

 Picked order lines and quantity

-The number of picked order lines and the sum of the picked quantity can be seen here, both per day and in total.
-For the assignment to a day the time when the respective pick job was closed is used.
-Products for which it is known from the measurement unit that they are not counted in pieces are added with the quantity “1” for each order line.
+This section shows the number of picked order lines and the sum of the picked quantity, both per day and in total.
+For the assignment to a day, the system uses the time when the respective pick job was closed.
+Products for which it is known from the measurement unit that they are not counted in pieces are added with a quantity of 1 for each order line.

 In this example, 10 order lines with a total quantity of 11 items were picked on August 3.
 An item could have had a quantity of 500 grams, for example, but this would only have increased the displayed quantity by 1.